 Chrysler offers four models for 2014, the 200, 300, 300C, and the Town & Country minivan.

-The 200 is available as either a sedan or a four-seat convertible with a hard- or soft-top.
-Like most midsize cars in this segment, four-cylinder and V-6 power are offered, but if it were up to us we would go with the 283-hp V-6 which brings the six-speed automatic transmission with it and gets good gas mileage considering its power.
+Chrysler's entry level offering, the midsize 200, is available as either a sedan or a four-seat convertible with a hard- or soft-top.
+Four-cylinder and V-6 power are offered, but if it were up to us we would go with the 283-hp V-6 which brings the six-speed automatic transmission with it and gets good gas mileage considering its power.

-Up next are the 300 and 300C full-size sedans (the 300C is the more luxurious model of the two).
+Up next are Chrysler's most recognizable models, the 300 and 300C full-size sedans (the 300C is the luxury model).
 Last year, a new eight-speed automatic was added for V-6 models that helps to push highway mpg all the way up to 31, impressive for a sedan of this size.
 Rear-wheel drive is standard, while all-wheel drive is optional.

 There is also a high-performance SRT8 trim that gets a 470-hp, 6.4-liter V-8.